unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 ### QBot API Auth App Registration
 1. Log in to the Azure Portal for your subscription, and go to the "App registrations" blade [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
 2. Click on "New registration", and create an Azure AD application.
-	1. **Name**: The name of your Teams app - if you are following the template for a default deployment, we recommend "Kronos workforce central".
+	1. **Name**: The name of your Teams app - if you are following the template for a default deployment, we recommend "Contoso QBot".
 	2. **Supported account types**: Select "Accounts in any organizational directory (Any Azure AD directory - Multitenant)"
 3. Leave the "Redirect URI" field blank.
 	![app-registration](images/app-registration.png)